benjaminhlina/telemetry-workflows/README.md

-workflows are meant to be used with telemetry data that doesn’t go through [Ocean Tracking Network (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great Lakes Acoustic Telemetry Obseravation System (GLATOS)](https://glatos.glos.us/)), QAQC protocols.
+workflows are meant to be used with telemetry data that doesn’t go through [Ocean Tracking Network (OTN)](https://oceantrackingnetwork.org/) or affiliates (e.g., [Great Lakes Acoustic Telemetry Observation System (GLATOS)](https://glatos.glos.us/)), QAQC protocols.
 If one wants to use any of the scripts regardless of the data QAQC that has been done, select the company your transmitters and receivers are from in the R